-In 2013, the majority of employed persons in the Town of Gibraltar were either in management, professional, and related occupations (33.1 percent), sales and office occupations (29.3 percent) or service occupations (23.6 percent) (Table 4.2).
-In addition, there was greater than 14 percent employment in agriculture, construction, manufacturing, and maintenance occupations.
+In 2000, the majority of employed persons in the Town of Gibraltar were either in management, professional, and related occupations (35.2 percent), sales and office occupations (23.5 percent) or service occupations (19.2 percent) (Table 4.2).
+In addition, there was greater than 11 percent employment in construction, extraction, and maintenance occupations.
+The Village of Ephraim is the only community compared that had a similar percentage to Gibraltar in management, professional, and related occupations, with 44.8 percent.
 For all the selected areas, trends in employment by occupation were somewhat similar, but there were unique features in each area.